alvenwong/FCT_generator/README.md

 # Project Description
-This project is to implement a simple traffic generator with EPOLL.
+This project is a simple traffic generator with EPOLL for Panda.
 It consists of two components: a client and a server.
 The client establishs a number of TCP flows with the server.
 And then a fixed number of connections send requests to the server, requiring responces with specific sizes.
 After receiving the responce, the flow will be closed by the client.
-The generator ensures that the number of concurrent flows transmitting data is fixed.
+The generator ensures that the number of concurrent flows transmitting data is fixed. <p>

 # Folders Description
 ## conf